History of Long Branch

 Despite Hugh’s position during the debates, following Virginia’s decision to secede in the spring of 1861, he sided with his native state and commanded the 6th Virginia Cavalry.
 Hugh rose through the ranks and ultimately gained a position as Aide-de-Camp on Confederate General Richard Ewell’s staff.
 Hugh was severely wounded during the Seven Days’ Campaign of the Civil War, June 25 – July 1, 1862, and ultimately died of infection a little over a month later in August.

-Following Hugh M. Nelson’s death, the Nelson family struggled to maintain ownership of the property and years of legal wrangling ensued.
-Adelaide Nelson and her son, Hugh Nelson Jr., struggled to pay back Hugh Nelson Sr.’s debts, while at the same time maintaining the wheat plantation without the help of enslaved laborers in a struggling southern economy.
+Following Hugh M. Nelson’s death, Adelaide Nelson discovered large debts on the property, and she and her son, Hugh Jr., struggled to maintain ownership of the property and years of legal wrangling ensued.
+Added to this was the downturn of the farm's sustainability with the loss of enslaved laborers and the in a struggling southern post war economy.

 The Nelson family ultimately held on to the house until the 1950s – but the financial deprivations caused by the destruction of the pre-war economy forced the family to live a much different lifestyle.
 Unlike their antebellum predecessors, the Nelsons of the late 19th century, primarily Hugh Nelson Jr. and his wife Sallie Page Nelson, were unable to redecorate the house and acquire much new furniture.
 The result was that house and its interior furnishings remained remarkably unchanged from the 1860s until 1951.